szeckirjr/csc412-a3/Speech-to-Text.md

-## Overview
 Speech-to-Text (STT) technology is a fundamental component in the field of cognitive augmentation and language-related applications.
 It plays a critical role in converting spoken language into written text, enabling various practical applications and enhancing communication.
 STT finds its applications in various domains, making it a versatile technology with far-reaching implications.
 ### Accessibility
 STT technology enhances accessibility for individuals with hearing impairments or communication challenges by converting spoken language into written text [1].
 This feature ensures effective communication and greater access to information.
 ### Multilingual Communication
 In conjunction with translation technologies, STT allows for real-time translation of spoken language, contributing to multilingual communication and breaking down language barriers.
 ### Integration with Text-to-Speech
 STT and [[Text-to-Speech]] (TTS) technologies complement each other, creating a seamless loop of speech-based interaction.
 This combination facilitates natural communication and understanding.
 ### Language Learning
 STT is integrated into [[language learning apps]], providing users with the ability to practice pronunciation and listening skills.
 Users can speak in their target language, and the app converts their speech into text for evaluation and feedback.
 ### Assistive Technology